 However, there is not enough scientific evidence to fully support these claims.
 More high quality studies are necessary.

 Making certain dietary changes may help increase stomach acidity.
 For example, diets that are high in refined carbohydrates (sugars and low fiber, starchy foods) may lead to inflammation in the stomach and other digestive organs.

 Although some research suggests that the inflammation is directly due to refined carbohydrates and excess sugar, some experts suggest that it may be due to an overgrowth of yeast fungi in the stomach that causes diarrhea, bloating, and constipation.

 Proponents may suggest trying the candida diet, which involves eliminating gluten, sugar, and certain dairy products.
 However, there is little scientific evidence to prove that this can prevent an overgrowth of yeast fungi in the gut.

 Mastication is the technical term for chewing food, and it is the first step in the digestive process.
 Chewing breaks down food into smaller pieces.
 These pieces then mix with saliva, which leads to the next step of the digestive process.

 People who experience symptoms of low stomach acid may want to consider taking smaller bites and chewing their food thoroughly.
 This may allow for adequate digestion.

 Hypochlorhydria is a condition that occurs when a person has low levels of HCL in their stomach.
 It can lead to symptoms such as:

 Several factors can contribute to low stomach acid.
 These may include:

-Although anyone can have low stomach acid, hypochlorhydria is most common in adults aged 60 years and over.
+Although anyone can have low stomach acid, hypochlorhydria is

 Some other factors that may increase a person’s risk of low levels of stomach acid include: